Working with Vulnerable People Registration in the ACT: A Guide for Foster Carers

 Registration Duration and Renewal

-A WWVP registration is valid for three years from the date of issue.
+A WWVP registration is valid for five years from the date of issue.
 Once approved, you must renew it before it expires to maintain your authorized carer status.
 Your foster care agency will typically remind you when renewal is due, but the responsibility sits with the individual registrant.

 If your circumstances change — for example, if you receive a new criminal conviction during the registration period — you are required by law to notify Access Canberra.
 Failure to do so is an offence under the Working with Vulnerable People (Background Checking) Act 2011.